The best cat treats I’ve found are:

-We pet owners do lots of things to make our cats love us.
-Often, giving food treats is one of those things.
+We do lots of things to make our cats love us.
+Giving them treats is one of those things.
 However, connecting delicious food with positive emotions is definitely a human trait.
 And not a very good one at that.
-Not only are we becoming obese as a result of junk food – our cats are too!
+Not only are we becoming obese as a result of junk food – our cats are too.

 The wild ancestors of our domesticated cats ate purely to sustain themselves.
-Now, we give our cats delicious treats to reward them and help with training.
+Now, we give our cats delicious treats to reward them and help to train them.
 The good news is that there are a lot of awesome cat food brands producing healthy and even organic treats for our furry friends.
-What are the yummiest cat treats ever when it comes to both nutrition and taste?
-Read on to find out 🙂

 Why Give Your Cat Treats?

 Treats can be useful for more than just spoiling your pet.
 Treats are a great reward which can be used as positive reinforcement for good behavior.
 The carrot does work better than the stick when it comes to training your cat.
 Here are some cool ways you can use cat treats:

 The Humane Society puts it simply – “If you want your cat to repeat a behavior, reward that behavior” (source).
 Cat treats for training should be small so your cat can nibble them up in a few seconds and return to the task at hand.

 Another use for treats is to comfort an upset kitty.
 For example, if I accidentally step on Loki’s tail, I’ll give him a treat to apologize.
 I’m not sure he understands what I mean but it seems to make him forget what happened.
 It’s probably more to relieve my guilt than to apologize to him!